-Consists of 1,500 glass plate negatives attributed to William H B Fletcher (1852-1941) of Aldwick Manor (now Hotham Park House), Bognor, mainly of Sussex buildings and views taken before the First World War, but taken by his son, John Fletcher.
-We also have a fine collection of albums of photographs taken by John Fletcher which depict old buildings in Sussex from the 1890s to 1914 (PH 26113 to PH 26121).
+Consists of 1,500 glass plate negatives attributed to William H B Fletcher (1852-1941) of Aldwick Manor (now Hotham Park House), Bognor.
+They are mainly of Sussex buildings and views taken before the First World War, but were actually taken by his son, John Fletcher.
+We also have a fine collection of albums of photographs taken by John which depict old buildings in Sussex from the 1890s to 1914 (PH 26113 to PH 26121).

 The Garland Collection